zin25/employee/README.md

 https://djangoemployed.herokuapp.com Live on heroku

+for create new employe click on Registation : https://djangoemployed.herokuapp.com/register

-for login you can use superuser account username : admin password : 123
+for login you can use superuser account to see all data candidate username : admin password : 123